-Protesters in the square, the center of last year's protests, waved Egyptian flags as they demanded justice for those killed and injured during last year's demonstrations.
+Protesters in the square waved Egyptian flags as they demanded justice for those killed and injured during last year’s demonstrations.
 At least 61 people were injured Saturday in protests throughout Egypt, following the verdict, state TV reported.

-"How is (Mubarak) imprisoned for life ... but his main aides are set free?" asked AbdulMawgoud Dardery, a member of the Freedom and Justice Party, which is part of the Muslim Brotherhood, which took the largest share of seats in parliamentary elections after the revolution.
+“How is (Mubarak) imprisoned for life … but his main aides are set free?” asked AbdulMawgoud Dardery, a member of the Freedom and Justice Party, which is part of the Muslim Brotherhood, which took the largest share of seats in parliamentary elections after the revolution.

 “That is a big insult to Egyptian will,” Dardery told CNN.

-The Islamist group Muslim Brotherhood is fielding one of two candidates in this month's presidential runoff.
-Mohamed Morsi is facing secularist Ahmed Shafik, a former official in Mubarak's regime.
+The Islamist group Muslim Brotherhood is fielding one of two candidates in this month’s presidential runoff, Mohamed Morsi.

 Given the anger and perceived injustice at the verdict in the 10-month trial, Dardery said, the outcome will hurt Shafik and anyone associated with the former regime.